Colabatorium/lotwr/README.md

 This is an open invitation to help shape The League of the White Rose with Editorial input.

-The work is complete in the sense that it has been writen, however it now requires editing and type checking (spellink, grammer, punctuation, etc)
+The work is complete in the sense that it has been writen, however it now requires editing and type checking (spellink, grammer, punctuation, etc).

+Please note the copyright of this work and its edits remains the property of L.D.Tennant.

 If you are interested in join this exciting project please contact me lucsan@icepalms.co.uk